AlexChung1995/RecursiveRepository/README.md

 ### 1.)
 Install Google Cloud SDK and add it to your path

 - follow the instructions here: https://cloud.google.com/sdk/docs/
-- add it to your path with "./google-cloud-sdk/install.sh"
+- add the gcloud bash command to your path by going to the directory where you downloaded the sdk to
+    - then, write "./google-cloud-sdk/install.sh" in your terminal

 ### 2.)
 Create a new Google Cloud App project

-- create a new project with this command "gcloud projects create [YOUR_PROJECT_ID] --set-as-default"
+- create a new project with this terminal command "gcloud projects create [YOUR_PROJECT_ID] --set-as-default"
     - I called my project "recursive-repo" so my command was "gcloud projects create recursive-repo --set-as-default"
 - verify your project was created with "gcloud projects describe [YOUR_PROJECT_ID]"
     - my command was "gcloud projects describe recursive-repo"